miroapp/app-examples/examples/github-appcards/README.md

   If you prefer, you can install and use equivalent alternatives, such as `yarn` or `pnpm`.
 - For more information about implementing [drag and drop](https://developers.miro.com/docs/add-drag-and-drop-to-your-app), visit our [developer documentation](https://developers.miro.com).

+### About the app

+This full-stack app shows how to build an integration with GitHub Projects that enables a 2-way sync data flow between GitHub issues and Miro app cards.

+This app uses React and [Vite](https://vitejs.dev/), and it's based on the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/TypeScript starter.

+To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).

 ### How to start locally

 1. Run `npm install` to install dependencies.